Somali diaspora: Finland

 Somalis are one of the largest ethnic minorities in Finland, and the largest group of people of non-European origin.
 In 2009, there were 5,570 Somali citizens, but an equal number may have received Finnish citizenship.
 In 2014 there were 16,721 Somali speakers in Finland.
 According to the Finnish newspaper Helsingin Sanomat, the number of Somali-speaking people in Finland in 2010 rose by nearly 10% in a year.
+In 2022, there were 24,365 people resident in Finland with a Somali background.

 Germany

 Netherlands

 From 1989 to 1998, the Netherlands was the second-most common European destination for Somali immigrants, only slightly behind the United Kingdom and more than double the total of the next-most common destination, Denmark.
 Between 2000 and 2005, there was a significant exodus of Somalis from the Netherlands to the United Kingdom, unofficially estimated to be as large as 20,000 people.
 The exodus was partly the result of anti-Muslim sentiments in the Netherlands in the wake of the rise of and assassination of right-wing politician Pim Fortuyn.
 According to the Somali European Forum, the exodus started earlier due to the Somalis not wanting to adapt to the assimilation process Dutch authorities imposed on them which they felt tried to change their culture.

 In 2012, unemployment was particularly high among Somali immigrants at 37%, while unemployment for all non-Western population was at 16%.
 According to official statistics on immigrants, Somalis had higher unemployment and dependence on social welfare while the crime rate of young male Somalis was high.
 Unemployment among immigrants rose higher than for the indigenous population in the aftermath of the 2008 financial crisis.

-According to a 2018 report using 2015 data, Islam takes a central role in the lives of nearly all Somalis and in many ways their religiosity rose from the 2009 already high levels.
+According to a 2018 report using 2015 data, Islam takes a central role in the lives of nearly all Somalis and in many ways their religiosity increased from the already high levels in 2009.